markyu0401/network-security/_episodes/03-sslstrip.md

 It should be empty, since HTTPS-based connection is still used.

 Now, open another firefox browser tab in the victim browser window.
-This time, let's specify to use HTTP-based connection to visit the server.
+This time, let's visit the server via the server's IP address.

 ![HTTP Login Page]({{ page.root }}/fig/sslstrip/victim-http-login.png)